babasaraki/iandow.github.io/aboutme.md

 I work from home, so I make an extra effort to engage with people in person.
 For example, I regularly attend my local Java and big data user groups, and I occasionally meet with a [career coach](http://www.portlandcoachingcollective.com/faqs/) who helps me gain a deeper understanding of myself and align what I value with what I do in my career.

-I currently live in Portland, Oregon.
-I grew up in rural Missouri in an old house overlooking the beautiful Bourbeuse River near Union, Missouri.
+I currently live in Portland, Oregon, but I grew up in rural Missouri in an old house near a town called Union.
 My participation with social media is primarily on Twitter [@iandownard](http://twitter.com/iandownard).

 ### Portfolio